Tina Brown: Early life and education

 Brown was born in Maidenhead, Berkshire, England, and grew up in the village of Little Marlow, in Buckinghamshire.
 Her father, George Hambley Brown, worked in the British film industry producing the Miss Marple detective films starring Margaret Rutherford.
 Her mother, Bettina Kohr, who married George Brown in 1948, was an executive assistant to actor Laurence Olivier on his first two Shakespeare films.
 Brown's elder brother, Christopher Hambley Brown, became a film producer.

 Brown was considered "an extremely subversive influence" as a child, resulting in her expulsion from three boarding schools.
-Offences included organising a demonstration to protest against the school's policy of allowing a change of underwear only three times a week, referring to her headmistress's bosoms as "unidentified flying objects" in a journal entry, and writing a play about her school being blown up and a public lavatory being erected in its place.

 Brown studied at the University of Oxford from the age of 17.
 She studied at St Anne's College, and graduated with a BA in English Literature.
 As an undergraduate, she wrote for Isis, the university's literary magazine, to which she contributed interviews with the journalist Auberon Waugh and the actor Dudley Moore, and for the New Statesman.
 Her irreverent article about an invitation from Waugh to a Private Eye magazine lunch caught the eye of New Statesman editor Anthony Howard, who offered her an Oxford column.

 While still at Oxford, she won The Sunday Times National Student Drama Award for her one-act play Under the Bamboo Tree, which was performed at the Bush Theatre and the Edinburgh Festival.
 A subsequent play, Happy Yellow, was mounted at the London fringe Bush Theatre in 1977 and was later performed at the Royal Academy of Dramatic Art.